 Art Bytes has been developed by the team behind the dot-art Schools programme, which has been championing creativity in North West schools since 2012.

 We are enormously proud of the impact dot-art Schools has had on increasing pupil’s confidence in their own artistic ability, and the contribution the competition has made to the creative skills agenda by championing the importance of creative skills for future employment.
-With the creation of Art Bytes, our ambition is to make dot-art Schools a national competition so that all pupils have the opportunity to participate in a programme that is proven to raise pupil’s aspirations and self-esteem, improve creative confidence; and break down barriers to families engaging with cultural spaces.
+With the creation of Art Bytes, we have created a national competition so that all pupils have the opportunity to participate in a programme that is proven to raise pupil’s aspirations and self-esteem, improve creative confidence; and break down barriers to families engaging with cultural spaces.

 The team includes five staff and an invited panel of judges who help shortlist and select the winning artwork entries.